eclipsesource/tabris-js-docs/docs/3.2/api/Popover.md

 ### width

 The width of the `Popover` when shown in windowed mode on large screen devices.
+Will be a platform specific default if set to null.

 Type: |<code style="white-space: nowrap"><a href="../types.html#dimension" title="Dimension Type Reference">Dimension</a></code>
+Default: | <code style="white-space: nowrap"><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type" title="View &quot;string&quot; on MDN">null</a></code>
 Settable: | <a href="../widget-basics.html#widget-properties" >Yes</a>
 Change Event: | [`widthChanged`](#widthchanged)